I just thought about upper chest development this way:

 Supplement this exercise with dips in which you only move the scapula.
 The more you lean forward, the better you will hit the Pectoralis Minor muscle, which sits deeper than the Pectoralis Major muscle and might cause the chest to stand out more, especially the mid to upper chest.

-If you want pre-activation of the upper chest, try doing some form of carry or isometric cable hold, in which you squeeze your bent arms together in the maximally contracted position of the chest, while your scapula is elevated and contracted.
+If you want pre-activation of the upper chest, try doing some form of carry or isometric cable hold, in which you squeeze your bent arms together in the maximally contracted position of the chest (hugging the weight), while your scapula is elevated and contracted.
 I doubt that an isometric hold will cause any injuries, in case you’re worried about that.

 Lastly, I would like to add something: If calves supposedly don´t grow much because they are used to a lot of stimulation and because there are fewer testosterone receptors the lower in the body you go, then think of the traps (M. Trapezius).
 This elevated-scapula training provides entirely new stimulation for the traps and they will grow rapidly.
 After doing the Monk Pushup for the first time, my upper traps were sore for almost a week.
 If you think that you don´t need to train your trapezius because of your good insertions (which I thought as well), then think again, as they can still grow a lot more and look more impressive.